-Below you find amounts for suggested tipping while in Egypt if you are not travelling in a group, but still doing all the "usual things".
+Below you find amounts for suggested tipping while in Egypt if you are not traveling in a group, but still doing all the "usual things".
 Please note that the amounts suggested are meant pr. couple not pr. person if travelling two or three persons together.
-If you are a single traveller, you can give less than the suggested amounts.
+If you are a single traveler, you can give less than the suggested amounts.
 Bear in mind that tipping often makes the experience a little easier and that most tips mean a lot, even though the recipient may look disappointed.
-If recipient comments in a rude manner that your tip was too low, take back you money at once (or as mentioned elsewhere, you have 2 options, pretend to take it back to give a higher amount and "teach" the person a lesson or smile a firm no, say it was enough and continue to enjoy what you are in egypt for - to enjoy!
+If the recipient comments in a rude manner that your tip was too low, take back your money at once (or as mentioned elsewhere, you have 2 options, pretend to take it back to give a higher amount and "teach" the person a lesson or smile a firm no, say it was enough and continue to enjoy what you are in Egypt for - to enjoy!

 Driver taking you to hotel from airport upon arrival: 10 - 30 LE (in Red Sea destinations, Luxor, Aswan or Alexandria you can still be relatively generous with 10-20 LE)